jasonad123/Transit-TV/README.md

 ## Getting started
 1. Request API access

-Go the the [Transit API page](https://transitapp.com/apis) and request access to the API.
+Go to the [Transit API page](https://transitapp.com/apis) and request access to the API.
 When you have the API key, you can place it in your environment file.

 > `.env` for local development using `pnpm`